ddsouz5/oneliners/README.md

     echo {A,C,T,G}{A,C,T,G}{A,C,T,G}

-Join on unpairable lines.
+Join on unpairable lines, out tab separated.
 Specify file in -a to have unpairable entries

-    join -1 1 -2 1 -a 1 example_sorted.bed example_lengths_alt.txt
+    join -1 1 -2 1 -a 1 -t $'\t' example_sorted.bed example_lengths_alt.txt

 Remove blank lines from a file using grep and save output to new file: